-If the [department] Office determines that the health, safety or welfare of a child in the child [day] care center or group [day] child care home imperatively requires emergency action to halt the administration of medications by a director, head teacher, program staff or group [day] child care home provider in a child [day] care center or group [day] child care home, the [department] Office may issue a cease and desist order requiring the immediate cessation of the administration of medications by a director, head teacher, program staff or group [day] child care home provider in the facility.
+If the [department] Office determines that the health, safety or welfare of a child in the child [day] care center or group [day] child care home imperatively requires emergency action to halt the administration of medications by a director, head teacher, program staff or group [day] child care home provider in a child [day] care center or group [day] child care home, the [department] Office may issue a cease and desist order requiring the immediate cessation of the administration of medications by a director, program staff or group [day] child care home provider in the facility.
 The [department] Office shall provide an opportunity for a hearing regarding the order within ten [(10)] business days of date the order is issued.
-Upon receipt of the order, the operator shall cease the administration of all medications may be administered at the child [day] care center or group [day] child care home until such time as the cease and desist order is terminated.
+Upon receipt of the order, the operator shall cease the administration of all medications and provide immediate notification to the parent(s) of all children under his or her care that no medications may be administered at the child [day] care center or group [day] child care home until such time as the cease and desist order is terminated.